Skip to main content

 1. The Mobile Scan

 If you have paper copies of your records, you do not need a flatbed scanner.
-Use the Ultralight app on your phone to take clear photos of each page.
-The app converts them into a secure file for Dr. Ash to review.
+The Google Drive app on your phone has a built-in document scanner that crops, deskews, and saves each page to a clear PDF.
+Scan the stack, save the PDF, and upload it to Ultralight for Dr. Ash to review.
+Google's step-by-step guide covers both iOS and Android.

 Which records are most important?